SECTION 15.16 CONVOLUTIONS

 The convolution is computed by

-CALL DISCCONV(F,G,N,M,ANS,SUM,XMEAN,STDVAR,FUNCF,FUNCG)
+CALL DISCCONV(F,G,N,M,ANS,SUM,XMEAN,STDVAR,FUNCF,FUNCG)where

 F = a DOUBLE PRECISION array dimensioned F(0:N) which